 (2) The chief officer of an eligible authority is to cause a restricted record of a kind referred to in subsection (1) to be destroyed forthwith if the chief officer is satisfied that the restricted record is not likely to be required for a permitted purpose in relation to the authority, other than a purpose connected with an inspection of the kind referred to in section 10 or with a report on such an inspection.

-[Section 8 amended by No. 1 of 2000 s.
+[Section 8 amended: No. 1 of 2000 s.
 9(1).]

 Part 3 — Functions of principal inspector